sanjeevkrishna2114/Quest1_sanjeev/README.md

 > [!TIP]
 > If you query the same `"video_path"` twice, the backend intelligently reads from the `.transcription.json` cache on your hard drive, bypassing the AI model completely and returning results in **~1.3 seconds**.

+---

+## Limitations

+- **Blocking API Requests:** The FastAPI endpoint holds the connection open until processing finishes.
+For extremely long videos, this risks the client connection timing out before a response is sent.
+- **Disk Space Overhead:** Entire video files are downloaded and stored locally.
+A future implementation could stream the audio directly using `yt-dlp` and extract the frame remotely via the network URL.
+- **Singing & Music Videos:** The integrated Silero VAD (Voice Activity Detection) filter optimizes speed specifically for spoken dialogue.
+It actively filters out singing and heavy instrumentation, meaning it will likely fail to extract lyrics from music videos.
+- **Semantic Understanding:** The fuzzy matching algorithm (`RapidFuzz`) perfectly handles AI transcription typos or human spelling errors, but it does *not* understand context or synonyms.